cjlangan/screenshot-scripts/README.md

 `screenshot` takes a snapshot of your whole screen `selective_screenshot` lets you select an area of your screen to take a snapshot of `window_screenshot` takes a snapshot of the currently focused window.
 This feature is only useful if you bind it to a hotkey.

+### Configuration
+screenshot-utils uses two configuration files both located at `$HOME/.config/screenshot-utils`.

+The first file is `copy-path` and by default contains `FALSE`.
+If set to `TRUE` it will load the path of the file into the clipboard before it takes the screenshot.

+The second file is `screenshot-path` it determines the path where the screenshots are saved.
+The default is `$HOME/Pictures/Screenshots'.